rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 never be empty.

 Note that, because there is no structural requirement, the definition of HTML's heading content elements must be clarified.
-That is, because deprecating these elements instead would be wasting an otherwise perfectly fine definition.
+That is because deprecating these elements instead would be wasting an otherwise perfectly fine definition.

 **CLARIFICATION**